 How you can access the service

-If you need urgent help because you are at risk of harm to yourself or someone else because of your mental health you can contact Young Minds Matter 24 hours a day 7 days a week on 01472 256256 option 3 or in an emergency call 999.
+If you need urgent help regarding your mental health and wellbeing you can contact Young Minds Matter’s crisis line 24 hours a day 7 days a week on 01472 256256 option 3 or in an emergency call 999.

 For service news visit: